Soho Theatre: The Verity Bargate Award

 The Verity Bargate Award is Soho Theatre's new writing award with the winning play produced in a full production on their stages.
 The award was established in 1981–82 in memory of Verity Bargate, the founder and first artistic director of Soho Theatre.
 It has helped launch the careers of playwrights and screenwriters including Matt Charman (Bridge of Spies), Vicky Jones (Touch at Soho Theatre) and Toby Whithouse (Doctor Who).

 The 2020 award is judged by a panel of industry experts including former Soho writers Phoebe Waller-Bridge, Arinzé Kene and Laura Wade, screenwriter Russell T Davies, actress and playwright Lolita Chakrabarti and Character 7's Stephen Garrett.

+Soho Six

+The Soho Six is a playwright commissioning and development programme run by Soho Theatre.
+Each cohort consists of six artists selected to develop new work with support from Soho Theatre and partner organisations across the UK.